oskarrough/slagmark/README.md

 Inside `src` you'll find the frontend.
 It's using [vroum](https://gitlab.com/jfalxa/vroum) + actions for game logic.
 Everything is organised into a tree of scheduable tasks and nodes.
 I can recommend it.
 For rendering we do web components + [uhtml](https://webreflection.github.io/uhtml/).

+As far as possible, things that could be reused for the next game are put in `src/stdlib`.

 For the multiplayer we use websockets.
 Inside `server` we have a couple of Cloudflare workers made with [partykit](https://www.partykit.io/).

 ## Development